fabianmoss/website/content/publication/2023/MonodiKit/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Proceedings of the 10th "
+publication: "DLfM '23: Proceedings of the 10th International Conference on Digital Libraries for Musicology"
 publication_short: "DLfM '23"

 abstract: "We present MonodiKit, a Python library for the analysis and processing